kokocakes/Wine-App/README.md

 # Wine-Catalog
-Different types of wine their description
+Different types of wine and their description